hoangduytran/blender-manual/manual/getting_started/installing/linux.rst

 Install from blender.org
 ========================

-Download the Linux version for your architecture and uncompress the file to the desired location (e.g. ``~/software`` or ``/usr/local``).
+Download the Linux version for your architecture and decompress the file to the desired location (e.g. ``~/software`` or ``/usr/local``).

 Blender can now be launched by double-clicking the executable.